sowmya-padmanabhi/ChromeExtension_TabTime/README.md

 4. Duration of a tab/URL shows up to a maximum of 24 hours and then restarts from 0.

 5. Based on the use-case, one can either choose storage.sync or storage.local to store and retrieve tab details.
-In the current extension, I am making use of chrome.storage.sync.
+In the current extension, I decided to use chrome.storage.sync because, this way, the extension can be used across multiple machines as long as the user is logged in.

-   > chrome.storage.sync -stores the data in any chrome browser that the user is logged in, that is, the data is synced.
+   * chrome.storage.sync -stores the data in any chrome browser that the user is logged in, that is, the data is synced.
 When the user goes offline, chrome saves data locally and the next time the user is online, the data is synced.

-   >
-   >chrome.storage.local - data stored is local to each machine
+   * chrome.storage.local - data stored is local to each machine

-6. Clicking on a list item will navigate to that tab.
+6. Clicking on a list item will navigate to that tab and the timer will resume for that tab.

 7. Note: When the extension is newly added, the extension does not recognize already opened tabs until the tabs are "activated" by navigating to them.
 However, the indexes will still be maintained in the list once made active.